forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 * Whitelist, blacklist, and required modes.
 * Define if the scope of the rule inherits from parents or just self.
-* Access to specific organization, billing account, folder, project, and bucket resource types.
+* Access to specific organization, billing account, folder, project, bucket and dataset resource types.

 For examples of how to define scanner rules for Cloud IAM policies, see the [`iam_rules.yaml`](https://github.com/GoogleCloudPlatform/forseti-security/blob/stable/rules/iam_rules.yaml)